 The Loan Agreement provides for a first-priority senior secured term loan facility in the aggregate principal amount of \$80.0 million (the "Term Loan"), of which (i) \$25.0 million was placed in a reserve account (the "Reserve Account") only to be utilized to pay interest on the Term Loan as it becomes due; (ii) an additional \$5.0 million was also placed in the Reserve Account and up to the full amount of such \$5.0 million was eligible to be withdrawn after June 30, 2018 upon the satisfaction of certain conditions, provided that any of such amount is required to fund any interest to the extent any interest in excess of the aforementioned \$25.0 million is due and owing and any of such \$5.0 million remains in the Reserve Account; and (iii) \$50.0 million (net of fees and expenses then due and owing to the Lender) was paid as part of the final payment to satisfy a litigation claim.
 Interest on the Term Loan is at a per annum rate equal to the Adjusted LIBOR rate plus 11.5%, subject to adjustments as set forth in the Loan Agreement.
-At March 31, 2019, the effective interest rate on the Term Loan, which includes interest payments and accretion of unamortized costs and fees, was 19.4%.
-The Company incurred approximately \$3.9 million of interest expense during the three months ended March 31, 2019, of which \$1.1 million accreted to the Term Loan balance.
+At June 30, 2019, the effective interest rate on the Term Loan, which includes interest payments and accretion of unamortized costs and fees, was 19.3%.
+The Company incurred approximately \$4.0 million of interest expense during the three months ended June 30, 2019, of which \$1.1 million accreted to the Term Loan balance.
 On July 12, 2018, upon confirmation that there had been no events of default, \$5 million was withdrawn by the Company from the Reserve Account and was placed in the Company's cash operating account.
 On October 31, 2018, the Loan Agreement was amended to expand the definition of permitted dispositions to include a sale of the PRV.
 In connection with the amendment, net cash proceeds from the sale of the PRV (\$78.3 million) were placed in a restricted cash account; such restricted account is to be used only for interest, fees and principal payments (other than those in connection with an event of default) related to the Term Loan.
+The cash balance in the restricted account was increased to \$100.5 million as of July 24, 2019, in connection with an amendment to the Term Loan that allows the Company to diversify the financial institutions at which its remaining unrestricted cash and cash equivalents can be held.
+The balance in the restricted account represents an approximation of total payments that would be required pursuant to the Term Loan if it were to remain outstanding until its maturity.

-The Term Loan shall mature on the earliest to occur of (i) the four-year anniversary of the Escrow Release Date, and (ii) the acceleration of certain obligations pursuant to the Loan Agreement.
+The Term Loan matures on the earliest to occur of (i) the four-year anniversary of the Escrow Release Date, which will be November 16, 2020, and (ii) the acceleration of certain obligations pursuant to the Loan Agreement.
 At maturity, \$80.0 million of principal will be repaid, and an additional \$4.0 million will be paid (see below).
 Prior to maturity, there are no scheduled principal payments.

-Through the three and one-half year anniversary of the Escrow Release Date, any prepayment of the Term Loan is subject to a make-whole provision in which interest payments related to the prepaid amount are due (subject to a discount of treasury rate plus 0.50%).
+Through the three and one-half year anniversary of the Escrow Release Date, which will be May 16, 2020, any prepayment of the Term Loan is subject to a make-whole provision in which interest payments related to the prepaid amount are due (subject to a discount of treasury rate plus 0.50%).